semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 ## Setting up the CI job and Semgrep Cloud Platform connection

 ![Steps to run Semgrep in CI without Semgrep Cloud Platform](/img/semgrep-ci-overview-app.png "Steps to integrate Semgrep in CI with Semgrep Cloud Platform")
 *Figure 1.* Steps to run Semgrep in CI with Semgrep Cloud Platform.

-Refer to the succeeding sections for guidance specific to your CI provider.
+The next sections provide guidance for specific CI provider.

-### CI providers listed within Semgrep Cloud Platform (such as GitHub Actions, GitLab CI/CD, Jenkins)
+### CI providers listed in Semgrep Cloud Platform

 This section applies to the following providers: